ldynia/archcolider/3.ViewsAndPerspectives/Readme.md

 There should be set of architectural views and perspectives describing different angles of the solution.
-Excersive for the second round of Kata.
+Exercise for the second round of Kata.